 The development of oral contraceptives represented substantial progress towards the goal of bringing population growth into balance with the world's finite resources of land, food, materials, and energy.
 Unfortunately, the pill in its present form can cause serious side effects.
 A better understanding of the biochemistry of reproduction is helping chemists develop new and safer contraceptive agents.
 For example, it is known that the fluctuating but synchronized levels of the steroid hormones estradiol and progesterone are critical to the proper regulation of the various phases of the ovarian cycle and, consequently, to human reproduction.
 RTI scientists are studying the possibility that estrogen or progestogen antagonists administered to females may act as contraceptive agents by blocking or displacing the natural hormones from their protein receptors.
 In addition to synthesizing many different compounds which have potential antifertility properties in males and females, RTI scientists are testing their effectiveness with animals such as the rat and hamster.
 The action of these new compounds at the molecular level is also analyzed, and measurements of their interaction with receptor proteins in the body are providing information on how to design better agents.
-Glow discharge polymerization improves the blood compatibility of materials used in building artificial organs for the human body.
+Gas chromatography is used in an RTI study to determine if saliva analysis can be used as a noninvasive means to find out whether motorists have taken drugs that may impair their driving.
 Atomic absorption techniques enable RTI scientists to detect and analyze trace amounts of metals which occur in virtually all physical and biological environments.